brianzelip/groceries-vue/README.md

 > can you leverage the `$emit` functionality from within a component's `methods`, or can you only leverage `$emit` from inside a component's template?

+UPDATE: The answer to the above question is YES - see similar call to `$store` in `GroceryFormItem.vue`.

 ie: how do I emit from each `GroceryFormItem` that:

 - its `isSelected` has been set to `true`, AND